shamsad-alam-meraj/zepto-apps-task/README.md

 - **Responsive Design**: The layout is fully responsive, ensuring a seamless experience on both desktop and mobile devices.

 - **User Interface**: Includes a homepage, a wishlist page, and individual book detail pages with a navigation bar.

+- **Loader**: A loading indicator is implemented on both the book list and details pages, providing feedback to users while content is being fetched.

 ## Technologies Used